Arkansas vs. Alabama odds, prediction: 2026 college basketball picks for February 18 from proven model

 New users can also target the latest Underdog promo code, good for $75 in fantasy bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.

 The model projects the Razorbacks to have three players score 13.1 points or more, including Darius Acuff Jr.'s projected 19.7 points.
 The Crimson Tide are projected to have five players score 10.5 or more points, led by Labaron Philon, who is projected to score 19.7 points.
-The Under clears in well over 67% of simulations.
+The Under clears in 68% of simulations.

 The model also says one side of the spread hits nearly 70% of the time.
 You can only see that pick at SportsLine.